VCityTeam/py3dtilers/py3dtilers/GeojsonTiler/README.md

 It will read all .geojson and .json it the _geojson_ directory and parse them into 3DTiles.
 It will also create a single .obj model from all readed files.

 ### LOA
-Using the LOA option creates a tileset with a __refinement hierarchy__.
+Using the LOA\* option creates a tileset with a __refinement hierarchy__.
 The leafs of the created tree are the detailled features (features loaded from the data source) and their parents are LOA geometries of those detailled features.
-The LOA creation merges togother the features in the same polygons to create a single geometry.
+The LOAs are 3D extrusions of the polygons defined by roads.
+The polygons must be given as a path to a directory containing geojson file(s) (the features in those geojsons must be Polygons or MultiPolygons).

 To use the LOA option:
 ```
 geojson-tiler --paths <path> --loa <path-to-polygons>
 ```

+\*_LOA (level Of Abstraction): here, it is simple 3D extrusion of a polygon.
 ### Obj creation
 The .obj model is created if the `--obj_` flag is present in command line.
 To create an obj file, use:
 ```